-Romania: GSP Power to develop new energy capacities16.
-September 2020. / SEE Energy News
+Romania: GSP Power to develop new energy capacities, SEE Energy News

 GSP Power plans to develop new energy capacities, namely gas-fired power plants with a total installed capacity of 1,000 MW.
 GSP Power is a subsidiary of the Romanian Grup Servicii Petroliere (GSP).
 The first project was announced last week, 150 MW plant combined heat and power (CHP) plant to be built in Halanga in partnership with state-owned natural gas producer Romgaz.